Divorce and Out-of-Court Proceedings: Alternative Dispute Resolution

 Not all divorces have to go to court.
-A divorce can be resolved through informal negotiations between the divorcing spouses (usually with attorneys), through use of out-of-court alternative dispute resolution proceedings that tend to facilitate a voluntary settlement, or in the traditional court setting -- when a judge or jury makes final decisions.
-The vast majority of divorces are resolved before issues must go before a judge or jury, many through the use of alternative dispute resolution processes such as mediation, collaborative family law, and arbitration.
+A divorce can be resolved through informal negotiations between you and your spouse (usually with attorneys), by using of out-of-court alternative dispute resolution (ADR) proceedings that tend to facilitate a voluntary settlement, or in the traditional court setting.
+The vast majority of divorces are resolved before issues must go before a judge or jury, many through the use of ADR processes such as mediation, collaborative family law, and arbitration.

 Is Alternative Dispute Resolution Right for You?

 If you and your spouse decide to proceed with divorce, ADR is one option to resolving any ongoing disputes regarding property division, child custody, child support, etc. ADR may prove to be a beneficial tool in resolving your divorce and related issues, depending on factors such as 1) the degree to which you and your spouse are in dispute on key issues, and 2) your willingness to work together to resolve those issues.